ACloudGuru-Resources/Rapidly_Deploying_IPv6_on_AWS/README.md

 # Rapidly Deploying IPv6 on AWS

-These scripts are for the “Rapidly Deploying IPv6 on AWS” ACloud.Guru Class.
+These scripts are used in the “Rapidly Deploying IPv6 on AWS” ACloud.Guru Class.

 ## Chapter3:

-These 2 CloudFormation Templates are used in Chapter 3
+These two CloudFormation Templates (CFTs) are used in Chapter 3 to build IPv4-Only VPCs.

 ipv4-mgmt-vpc.template = Launches an IPv4-only Management VPC